1C0D/Advanced_Addons_Installer__Blender_Addon/README.md

 # Addon Installer|Script Runner  (BlenderAddon)
-# to install/modify addons (even several at once) | run scripts from any blender area or external IDE
+# to install/reload addons (even several at once) | run scripts from any blender area or external IDE
+# and install/reload addons paste in the blender Text Editor

 ## Install/reload addon *.py or *.zip | Run script from File (using a browser)
 so you can edit an addon or a script with an external text editor, save it, and run the function